UCSC-ZeroWaste/Interface/README.md

 Both Node server and frontend code runs with Babel.
 And all of it is linted.
 With atom you install the `linter` package, then `linter-eslint` and `linter-jscs`.
 You are covered.
 Also run `npm run eslint` or `npm run jscs` to verify all files.
 I would recommend installing `language-babel` package too for syntax highlighting

 ### Beautify
-With a beautify package installed in your editor it will also do that
+With a beautify package installed in your editor it will also do that.

 ## Data for pickups as of Aug 3, 2017: